makhidkarun/traveller_pyroute/PyRoute/DeltaDebug/readme.md

 You'll need somewhere to _store_ the reduced sector files.
 For this pass, you'll just be using the default settings.

 1. Create the ```./reduced``` directory.
-2. Run delta debugging from the repo root: ```python ./PyRoute/DeltaDebug/DeltaDebug.py --min-btn 15 --max-jump 4 --routes trade --borders erode --pop-code scaled --min-dir ./reduced/ --output ./prof-maps/ --sectors ./deltalist.txt --input ./deltasectors/ --interesting-line=duplicated```
+2. Run delta debugging from the repo root: ```python ./PyRoute/DeltaDebug/DeltaDebug.py --min-btn 15 --max-jump 4 --routes trade --borders erode --pop-code scaled --min-dir ./reduced/ --output ./prof-maps/ --sectors ./deltalist.txt --input ./deltasectors/ --interesting-line=duplicated --no-allegiance```

 The output will take longer this time, and _be_ longer.
 Something like: